Get Started with Bitnami Applications on Google Cloud Platform

 Step 3: Configure SSH access

-The Google Cloud Launcher requires the user to manually add a public SSH key using the server administration page.
+The GCP Marketplace requires the user to manually add a public SSH key using the server administration page.
 It then uses the user@hostname comment at the end of the public SSH key to decide which user account on the server should be associated with the key.

 The steps below walk you through the process of configuring the MongoDB server for use with an external SSH client.
 It assumes that you will be logging in as the bitnami user.
 The same process can be followed for other users and server nodes as well.